Planning for the future

 Settling in at work

-It is normal to be nervous, and excited when you start a new job.
-We have provided some examples of how to handle work place situations.
+It is normal to be nervous and excited when you start a new job.
+We have provided some examples of how to handle workplace situations.

-General Tips and Advice for Work
+General tips and advice for work

-General tips and advice for work may give you some information to help you with settling into your new work environment.
+Information to help you settle into your new work environment.